mattvenn/printable-diary/README.md

 Don't have a smart phone but want to continue making use of your online (google) calendar?

-The idea here is to print a diary, one month at a time that includes your todo list (trello), business cards, blank and graph paper etc.
+The idea here is to print a diary, one month at a time that also includes your todo list (trello), business cards, blank and graph paper, nice title photo etc.

 It is very rough around the edges.
-All done with shell scripts, pdftk and pdfnup.
+Currently all done with shell scripts, pdftk and pdfnup.
 Everytime I print a diary it gets a bit better.
 I may move to [pypdf2](https://pythonhosted.org/PyPDF2/PdfFileReader.html) in the future.

 # Requirements